puzzlecollector/bitTrader/README.md

 ## Methods
 In general, predicting every single timestep for the next 120 mins (2hrs) is very difficult to do well.
-Coin or stock price data is said to have unit root, i.e. it is a random walk that is difficult to predict and because of that we will try not to go down the direction of multistep time series prediction.
+Coin or stock price data is said to have unit root, i.e. it is a random walk that is difficult to predict and because of that we will try, as much as possible, to not go down the direction of multistep time series prediction.

 [LSTM version 1](https://github.com/puzzlecollector/bitTrader/blob/main/LSTM_time_price_forecast.ipynb)
 - This model tries to predict the maximum price obtained in the next 2 hours and the time to sell the stock in the next 2 hours.